aepifanov/mos_mu/README.md

 And apply MU:
 ```
-ansiblee-playbook playbooks/apply_mu.yml -e '{"env_id":<env_id>}'
+ansible-playbook playbooks/apply_mu.yml -e '{"env_id":<env_id>}'
 ```
 More details you can find here:
 [apply_mu.yml](doc/architecture.md#apply_muyml)

-This playbook contains gathering and verifying steps and you can start from Fuel updateing step, but in this case it will apply the current customizations and patches from **patches** folder from Fuel on each node and you will get exactly the same customizations that were before.
+This playbook contains gathering and verifying steps and you can start from Fuel updating step, but in this case it will apply the current customizations and patches from **patches** folder from Fuel on each node and you will get exactly the same customizations that were before.